 The Master of Science in Biomedical Sciences Program provides students with skills and knowledge for professional enhancement.
-The program offers a concentration area in Advanced Clinical Practice and another concentration area in Laboratory Management, The Laboratory Management concentration area offers a professional track while the Advanced Clinical practice concentration area offers a research track.
+The program offers a concentration area in Advanced Clinical Practice and another concentration area in Laboratory Management.
+The Laboratory Management concentration area offers a professional track while the Advanced Clinical practice concentration area offers a research track.
 Graduates of the program may be candidates for positions as laboratory managers, education coordinators, hospital or university faculty members, researchers, departmental supervisors, etc. The degree is offered in two concentrations; Advanced Clinical Practice with thesis option and Laboratory management with project option.

-The mission of the Biomedical Science Program at OU is to provide quality education that prepares future competent Biomedical Scientists with theoretical knowledge, practical competence, critical thinking, communication skills, and ethics for the healthcare industry.
+The mission of the Biomedical Science Program at QU is to provide quality education that prepares future competent Biomedical Scientists with theoretical knowledge, practical competence, critical thinking, communication skills, and ethics for the healthcare industry.
 Graduates will be devoted to lifelong learning and adaption to the changing needs of society.

-The principle operational objective of the Biomedical Science All applicants to the Master of Science in Biomedical Sciences program are required to submit the following documents to the Program is to address the need for the local workforce by Admissions Department: providing excellent health services according to world-class standards.
-The Master's degree in Biomedical Sciences prepares students for research in clinical laboratory field, Complete Online Admissions Application technical and mid-management positions in universities, and Final, official, and certified university transcripts other medical and research-related jobs.
-The curriculum Official TOEFL score report or equivalent score report or emphasizes advanced principles of medical laboratory other evidence of English proficiency in accordance with sciences in areas such clinical chemistry, microbiology, OU Policy hematology & immunohematology, molecular diagnostics and Two confidential recommendation letters from lab management.
-The degree provides formal training in undergraduate professors or employers clinical sciences through theoretical and practical coursework Curriculum Vitae (C.V.) and the application of coursework in a research or project ٠ Health Certificate setting.
+The principle operational objective of the Biomedical Science Program is to address the need for the local workforce by providing excellent health services according to world-class standards.
+The Master's degree in Biomedical Sciences prepares students for research in clinical laboratory field, technical and mid-management positions in universities, and other medical and research-related jobs.
+The curriculum emphasizes advanced principles of medical laboratory sciences in areas such clinical chemistry, microbiology, hematology & immunohematology, molecular diagnostics and lab management.
+The degree provides formal training in clinical sciences through theoretical and practical coursework and the application of coursework in a research or project setting.